 By Library Manager Michelle A. Rounds

-Join us Wednesday evenings for Classics with Chelle at 7 p.m., as I read a classic book on Facebook Live.
+Join us Wednesday evenings for Classics with Chelle at 7 p.m., as our library manager, Michelle Rounds, reads on Facebook Live a classic book.
 Fun for kids and adults.
-We are starting a new book Wednesday, March 3: “Frindle,” by Andrew Clements.
+We are starting a new book, “Frindle,” by Andrew Clements.

-For our March book discussion, we have chosen the book, “Guest List,” by Lucy Foley.
-Copies may be picked up now.
-Then look for our event of this on Facebook and join in the discussion from March 15 through 31, 2021.
+For our March Book Discussion, we have chosen the book “Guest List,” by Lucy Foley.
+Copies can be picked up now; then look for our event of this on Facebook and join in the discussion from March 15 through 31, 2021.
 You can read the book and not participate, too.

-- Drop return items in the bin just inside the main entrance or by the circulation desk during open hours.
+Have returns?
+Drop your items in the bin just inside the main entrance or by the circulation desk during open hours.

-The Morrisville Public Library is open noon to 7 p.m.
+The Morrisville Public Library is open from noon to 7 p.m.
 Monday through Friday.
-Come in, get your own materials and check out in no more than 10 minutes.
+Come in and get your own materials, but please be quick.
 No appointments needed.
-Face coverings required.
-Only seven people are allowed in at one time.
-Visitors must use hand sanitizer provided at the entrance); the library staff reserves the right to hurry you along.
+Face coverings are required, and only seven people total will be allowed in at one time.
+Make sure to use the hand sanitizer upon entrance (as required).
+The library staff reserves the right to hurry you along.

-If you or someone you live with has COVID-19, recently have been or possibly exposed, in quarantine or isolation or is waiting for COVID-19 test results, do not come to the library.
+If you or someone you live with has COVID-19, recently have been or possibly exposed, in quarantine/isolation or are waiting on a COVID-19 test, do not come to the library.
 Stay home and stop the spread.